Code-Institute-Submissions/Sorin05-Project-3-BlackJack_MayResub/README.md

 ### Credits, you can check out my inspiration here
 [Washington Post] (https://games.washingtonpost.com/games/blackjack/)

-### Code
+### Code and Credits

  - Love Sandwhices project @ Code institute for a laying a general code knowledge on the foundation
  - Huge help from the Slack community on helping me out with gitpod indentation

  - Python community on the discord app , where I got help with the logic of the game

  - Stack Overflow for logic and understanding python concepts better
+ - My Mentor Dario for the great support and help